christytan/OCI-GoldenGate/ATPD-Networking.md

 - Allow group dbUsers to USE virtual-network-family in compartment dbUserCompartment

 - Allow group dbUsers to MANAGE instance-family in compartment dbUserCompartment

+- Allow group dbUsers to MANAGE buckets in compartment dbUserCompartment

+- Allow group dbUsers to MANAGE objects in compartment dbUserCompartment

+- Allow group dbUsers to MANAGE app-catalog-listing in compartment dbUserCompartment

 You may alternatively choose to grant 'MANAGE all-resources' privileges to users that need to provision databases and other cloud resources in their own private compartment as shown below